bytewax/crypto-orderbook-app/README.md

   ]
 }
 ```

+This flow of snapshot followed by real-time updates works well for our scenario with respect to recovery.
+In the instance that we lose connection, we will not need to worry about recovery and we can resume from the initial snapshot.

 To maintain an order book in real time, we will first need to construct an object to hold the orders from the snapshot and then update that object with each additional update.
 This is a good use case for the [`stateful_map`](/apidocs#bytewax.Dataflow.stateful_map) operator, which can aggregate by key. `Stateful_map` will aggregate data based on a function (mapper), into an object that you define.
 The object must be defined via a builder, because it will create a new object via this builder for each new key received.
 The mapper must return the object so that it can be updated.